The Ridekick™ Story

 Ridekick bridges the gap between an electric bike and a tow-behind trailer.
 However, it is neither an e-bike nor a trailer.
 It’s actually a new category all its own.
 It takes you beyond where bikes, alone, can go.
 Using a linkage system that attaches to the rear wheel axle of virtually any bike, and a simple throttle that easily hooks onto your handlebars, the Ridekick power trailer connects you to a power boost that also carries your belongings.
 And once you take a spin on a bike powered by Ridekick, you will be having so much fun, you will not want to get off.

 The story of how Ridekick International began is unique and fun, much like the Ridekick power trailer itself.
-The Fort Collins, Colorado-based company, founded by Mark Wanger and Ken Schrader, started several years ago when Mark, a retired HP engineer, was intent on finding a way to make a difference in the world – starting with sustainable energy.
+The Fort Collins, Colorado-based company, founded by Mark Wanger, started several years ago when Mark, a retired HP engineer, was intent on finding a way to make a difference in the world – starting with sustainable energy.

 During a hot, summer meeting full of smart, thoughtful people who wanted to decrease energy use, he looked around and it occurred to him that most of the participants had driven a car to the meeting.
 And why not?
 With the summer heat, biking would have caused an unprofessional amount of sweat.
 An electric bicycle could be an answer, but given the price, storage area requirement, and addition of another single-use device, that was unrealistic, too.